girishmanyam/NatWest-qa-assignment/README.md

 ```

 ### Configuration

 Configuration settings can be managed in the config.properties file located under src/test/resources/config/.
 Update it with your API base URI and other settings:

 ### Maintainers

- GitHub:[@]
+GitHub:[@girishmanyam]